onecloudemoji/onecloudemoji.github.io/_posts/2020-11-22-pivoting-and-kerberoast-lab-setup.md

 ---
 title: "Setting up a pivoting and kerberoasting lab"
 categories:
-  - Labbing
+  - labbing
 tags:
-  - Windows
+  - windows
-  - Lab
+  - lab
-  - Kerberoast
+  - kerberoast
-  - Pivoting
+  - pivoting
 ---

 Because I feel like being fancy, I have decided to go on the journey of setting up a fully functioning lab for me to attack in a similar vein to OSCP/HTB labs.
 This is for two reasons; first and foremost is to improve my infrastructure/sysadmin skills.
 For the foreseeable future this is my career track, so if I can turn study into a fun exercise I will be more likely to engage with it and continue to excel.